C0rvus/iAMA_Reddit_Bachelor/README.md

 2. Install mongoDB on your client (localhost) and do not set up any special permissions (so everbody can access it).
 3. Install Python 3.5.1 on your client (I recommend using the 64 bit version, because it uses up lots of RAM).
 4. Make sure you have the necessary python modules (praw, numpy, pandas, pymongo) installed on your client.
+5. Modify your mongoDB config accordingly. (see config files in  **\_needed/config/** depending on the storage engine you choose)
-5. Make sure to have your mongoDB up, running and accessible (you can check that i.E. by connecting via **Robomongo**)
+6. Make sure to have your mongoDB up, running and accessible (you can check that i.E. by connecting via **Robomongo**)

 # Crawl data:
 1. Run the scripts with the prefix "***c_***" within **./python/** - folder.